-We’ve all been there, it gets to February and suddenly lecturers, tutors and family members start mentioning a graduate job.
+We’ve all been there, it gets to February and suddenly lecturers, tutors, and family members start mentioning a graduate job.
 After years at University it’s hard enough to believe it’s coming to an end, but to think about what actually happens after your degree?!

 Yes, that’s it; it’s time to get a grad job.
 As much as I would love to tell you it’s easy to fall out of university and suddenly land yourself a great grad job with amazing perks, it’s just not that realistic.

-It’s not all doom and gloom but in case you are feeling stressed about a getting a job after university, here’s 8 things to remember when searching for a grad job.
+It’s not all doom and gloom but in case you are feeling stressed about getting a job after university, here’s 8 things to remember when searching for a grad job.

 1. A Graduate Job Doesn’t Have to Be a Grad Job

-Broaden your search to entry level positions and you might find there are positions that you have relatable skills for and meet the requirements for even though it doesn’t talk about your degree in too much detail.
+Broaden your search to entry-level positions and you might find there are positions that you have relatable skills for and meet the requirements for even though it doesn’t talk about your degree in too much detail.

-2. Your First Job Probably Won’t Be your Dream Job
+2. Your First Job Probably Won’t Be Your Dream Job

 You might have spent three years studying a subject you love and have a great idea of exactly what you want to do but that doesn’t necessarily mean you’re going to get it straight away.
 But that’s not a negative thing.

-It’s always good to start from an entry level job to gain experience of the business as a whole, this gives you a much better grounding of the industry you’re in and provides you with the practical experience you need in order to do you dream job properly
+It’s always good to start from an entry-level job to gain experience of the business as a whole, this gives you a much better grounding of the industry you’re in and provides you with the practical experience you need in order to do you dream job properly

-3. It’s OK if You Don’t Know What You Want to Do Yet
+3. It’s Ok If You Don’t Know What You Want to Do Yet

 It’s also perfectly normal for you to not know what your dream job is yet.
 You’ve got plenty of time to have different jobs to help you decide what you like doing, what you don’t like doing and what you’re good at.